MorrowShore/Prism/README.md

 ## Prequisites

-<span style="color:red">You'd need a VPS server for this, but fret not, its specification or power does not matter!<span>
+You'd need a VPS server for this, but fret not, its specification or power does not matter!

 You can get very cheap (1~5 USD) Linux VPS from providers such as Linode, Ionos, Digital Ocean, etc.